julianjear/personal-site/src/data/about.md

 - At 20, I became a co-founder and the CTO at [Vize](https://incentivizinggood.com/), a Glassdoor for low-income workers, where we aimed to improve the working conditions for factory workers and lower turnover rates for factories.
 - At 22, I went on a silent retreat, where I experimented what would happen to The Mind when it became deprived of human interaction and technology for 5 days.
 You can listen to the reflection of my experience [here](https://infinitemindspodcast.com/2020/04/30/2-silent-retreat-reflection-the-infinite-journey-of-discovering-your-true-self/) .
 - At 23, I completed internships with LinkedIn and Facebook as a Software Engineer and decided to accept Facebook's offer.
 I also graduated from Texas A&M University with a degree in computer science and survived COVID!
 - At 24, I fulfilled my dream of living in Silicon Valley when I moved to Palo Alto, California to start my full-time job at Meta (Facebook).
-I also started Wisdolia in January 2022 and decided to leave my previous startup, Vize, to focus on Wisdolia.
+I also started Jungle in January 2022 and decided to leave my previous startup, Vize, to focus on Jungle.
-- At 25, I decided to leave Meta after 9.5 months to go all in on [Wisdolia](/wisdolia).
-I loved my job at Meta but in the end, Wisdolia became an obsession and I felt that I was ready to become a full time founder.
+- At 25, I decided to leave Meta after 9.5 months to go all in on [Jungle](/Jungle).
+I loved my job at Meta but in the end, Jungle became an obsession and I felt that I was ready to become a full time founder.
   <br />
   <br />

-### **I enjoy**
+## **I enjoy**

 - **Sports:** Soccer, Tennis, Snowboarding, Ping Pong
 - **Professional Interests:** Entrepreneurship/Startups, Content Creation, Productivity, Product Management, Leading Others, Exponential Technologies (AI, Web 3, VR/AR, 3D Printing, etc.), Systems Thinking / Creating Systems, Programming, Building a Second Brain, The Future of Education & Learning
-- **Mentors:** Tony Robbins, Peter Diamandis, Elon Musk, August Bradley, Tim Ferriss, Keith Ferrazzi, Jim Kwik, Wim Hof, Naval Ravikant, Tom Bilyeu, Jordan Peterson, Simon Sinek, David Goggins, Shawn Stevenson, and many more.
+- **Mentors:** Tony Robbins, Peter Diamandis, Paul Graham, Elon Musk, August Bradley, Tim Ferriss, Keith Ferrazzi, Jim Kwik, Wim Hof, Naval Ravikant, Sam Altman, Tom Bilyeu, Jordan Peterson, Simon Sinek, David Goggins, Shawn Stevenson, and many more.
 - **Personal Growth:** Reading, Journaling, Meditation, Daily Ice Baths, Fitness & Health, Learning & Learning How To Learn
 - **Podcasts:**([The Tim Ferris Show](https://tim.blog/podcast/), [Moonshots & Mindsets by Peter Diamandis](https://radicallyhonestpodcast.com/), [How I Built This](https://www.npr.org/podcasts/510313/how-i-built-this), [Impact Theory](https://impacttheory.com/), [Naval](https://nav.al/), [How to Start a Startup](https://player.fm/series/how-to-start-a-startup), [Kwik Brain with Jim Kwik](https://podcasts.apple.com/us/podcast/kwik-brain-with-jim-kwik/id1208024744), and others)
-- [**Music**](https://open.spotify.com/user/126161110?si=80ma-a3bSpexjCqJ75TW-w): [Anjunadeep](https://youtu.be/gaI7fdfyBHQ), Flume, [Fred Again..](https://www.youtube.com/watch?v=c0-hvjV2A5Y), [Above & Beyond](https://www.youtube.com/watch?v=MEzU1HvBo6Y), [Ben Böhmer](https://www.youtube.com/watch?v=RvRhUHTV_8k), [Marsh](https://www.youtube.com/watch?v=KZLntv8hkQM), Seven Lions, Mac Miller, Drake, Travis Scott, Bad Bunny, J Balvin, Maluma, and so many more.
+- [**Music**](https://open.spotify.com/user/126161110?si=80ma-a3bSpexjCqJ75TW-w): [Anjunadeep](https://youtu.be/gaI7fdfyBHQ), Flume, [Fred Again..](https://www.youtube.com/watch?v=c0-hvjV2A5Y), [Above & Beyond](https://www.youtube.com/watch?v=MEzU1HvBo6Y), [Ben Böhmer](https://www.youtube.com/watch?v=RvRhUHTV_8k), [Marsh](https://www.youtube.com/watch?v=KZLntv8hkQM), Seven Lions, Mac Miller, Drake, Travis Scott, Bad Bunny, J Balvin, Maluma, Billie Eilish, Of the Trees, Clozee, and so many more.
 - [Nature](https://www.youtube.com/watch?v=Y2SGfMcemaM)
 - Life
 - Being Present